bfw-systems/sql/docs/en/start.md

 The config file already contain a base structure to use.

 The object should contains properties :
 * `$baseKeyName` : The internal name for this connection.
-Used by modeles.
+Used by models.
 * `$filePath` : For SGBD like sqlite who use a file, the path to the database file
 * `$host` : For SGBD like mysql who use a server, the host of the server
 * `$port` : For SGBD like mysql who use a server, the port of the server